 - What is the stage of my colon cancer?

-- Can you explain my pathology report to me?
+- Can you explain the lab report of my cancer to me?

-- Can I have a copy of my pathology report?
+- Can I have a copy of my lab report?

-- Has my colon cancer spread to other parts of my body?
+- Has my colon cancer spread?
+Where to?

 - Will I need more tests?